n8/multi_fetch_fragments/README.md

 ```

 Caching the partial like this is great, but one drawback is that Rails will fetch each cached fragment sequentially.
-If you have to retrieve a bunch of these to render a single page, the additional overhead of fetching a bunch of things from Memcache can add up.
+If you have to retrieve a bunch of these to render a single page, the additional overhead of fetching a bunch of things from Memcached can add up.
 Imagine if there's network latency between your app server and your memcache server.

 But Rails has a method defined for its cache store to read_multi: